ixdlabs/flutter-firebase-template/README.md

 8. Send a self notification to make sure local notifications integration works.
 9. Send a test notification via the dashboard (The FCM registration token will be logged in to the console) and check if it arrives (Both when app is in foreground/background).
 Tapping it should show a success message.

+### Firebase Local Setup/Use Emulators

+1. Run `firebase init` in firebase project directory and enable services and emulators.
+2. You can deploy firebase project via `firebase deploy`.
+Use `firebase deploy --only firestore` to deploy firestore rules only.
+3. Start emulators by `firebase emulators:start`.
+4. In the app, set `DebugConstants.enableEmulators` to `true`.
+5. Run the app in a android emulator in the same device as firebase emulators.
+6. Now app should connect to firebase emulator.

 ## Design Choices